 It’s what’s on the inside that counts, at least that’s what my mum says.
 Rachel Whiteread must have been told the same thing growing up, because the influential British sculptor (and first female winner of the Turner Prize back in 1993) is singularly obsessed with the inside of objects.
 Over a 25-year career, she has managed to create a powerful, defined, unique aesthetic by disregarding the outside of things and instead examining the emptiness within, often to devastatingly emotional effect.

-You walk into this show to be confronted by a city turned to ash.
+You walk into this show at Tate Britain in London to be confronted by a city turned to ash.
 The early works are casts of the negative space of a fireplace, a bath, a closet, a hot-water bottle; it looks like the fossilised remains of the entire contents of a lost home.

 Please click here to book a room at Mercure London Paddington and save upto 20%